 Each synthesis is an immediately useful document that records practices that were acceptable within the limitations of the knowledge available at the time of its preparation.
 As the processes of advancement continue, new knowledge can be expected to be added to that which is now on hand; eventually the synthesis may need to be updated or redone.
 If you believe that a synthesis should be updated, it would be appreciated if you would contact TRB and let us know.

 Selection of Topics

 TCRP Project Panel J-7 meets each year (typically in May) to select topics for study using funds from the upcoming fiscal year.
-The membership of this committee is given in Table 1.
-Current funding allows for initiation of approximately four syntheses per year.
+The membership of

 Table 1 TCRP PROJECT PANEL J-7